-David Ogilvy (1911-1999) was a British advertiser who in 1948 founded the advertising agency Ogilvy.
-He has been called the Father of Advertising and is considered one of the most successful in the industry during the 20th century.
-In this book, the first edition of which was published in 1963, Ogilvy shares concrete tips and his views on the future of advertising.
+David Ogilvy (1911-1999) was a British advertiser who founded the advertising agency Ogilvy in 1948.
+He has been called “the father of advertising” and is considered one of the most successful in the industry during the 20th century.
+In this book, Ogilvy shares practical tips and his view on the future of advertising.

 VALUE IS PERCIEVED.
 Consumers buy products whose marketing promises them value for money, beauty, nutrition, reduced suffering and / or social status.
 This is a universal law.
 Brand choice is an extension of the consumer’s personality.